pierreali-gerp/server-utilization/headscale.md

 ```
 ping 10.79.40.10
 ```
-If the host is unreachable, you first need to solve this problem before proceeding (e.g., check your network/VPN connection).
+If the host is unreachable, you first need to solve this issue before proceeding (e.g., check your network/VPN connection).

 ---